Quebec Liberal Party: Modern history

 Under Lesage, the Liberals developed a Quebec nationalist wing.
 In July 1964, the Quebec Liberal Federation led by Lesage formally disaffiliated from the federal Liberal Party of Canada, making the Quebec Liberal Party a distinct organization from its federal counterpart.

 In October 1967, former cabinet minister René Lévesque proposed that the party endorse his plan for sovereignty-association.
 The proposal was rejected and, as a result, some Liberals, including Lévesque, left the Liberals to join the sovereignty movement, participating in the founding of the Parti Québécois (PQ) under Lévesque's leadership.

-Relations soured between the Quebec Liberal Party and the federal Liberal Party under Lesage, and worsened further under Robert Bourassa, who had a poor relationship with Canadian Prime Minister Pierre Trudeau.
+Relations soured between the Quebec Liberal Party and the federal Liberal Party under Lesage, and worsened further under Robert Bourassa, who had a poor relationship with Canadian prime minister Pierre Trudeau.

 First elected in 1970, Robert Bourassa instituted Bill 22 to introduce French as the official language in Quebec, and pushed Trudeau for constitutional concessions.
 Reelected in 1973, his government was also embarrassed by several scandals.
 Bourassa resigned from the party's leadership after the loss of the 1976 election to René Lévesque's Parti Québécois.

 Bourassa was succeeded as Liberal leader by Claude Ryan, the former director of the respected Montreal newspaper, Le Devoir.
 Ryan led the successful federalist campaign in the 1980 Quebec referendum on Quebec sovereignty, but then lost the 1981 election.
 He resigned as Liberal leader some time later, paving the way for the return of Robert Bourassa.

 When Bourassa returned as Premier in 1985, he persuaded the federal Progressive Conservative government of Brian Mulroney to recognize Quebec as a distinct society, and sought greater powers for Quebec and the other provinces.
 This resulted in the Meech Lake Accord and Charlottetown Accord.
 Both of these proposals, however, were not ratified.
 While a Quebec nationalist, Bourassa remained an opponent of independence for Quebec.

 Daniel Johnson Jr. succeeded Bourassa as Liberal leader and Premier of Quebec in 1994, but soon lost the 1994 election to the Parti Québécois under Jacques Parizeau.

+Party logo from 1994 to 2003.

 In 1993, after the failure of the Charlottetown Accord, many nationalist members of the Liberal party led by Jean Allaire and Mario Dumont, including many from the party's youth wing, left to form the Action démocratique du Québec (ADQ) because the Liberal Party dropped most of its autonomist demands during the negotiation of the Charlottetown Accord.
-As in 1980, the PLQ campaigned successfully for a "no" vote in the 1995 Quebec referendum on sovereignty.
+As in 1980, the QLP campaigned successfully for a "no" vote in the 1995 Quebec referendum on sovereignty.

 Around the time of the 1998 Quebec general election, the party was referred to as being on the centre-right of the political spectrum.